Raspberry Pi Pico + LAN8720

 Under the hood

-This subsection is only for those with enough curiosity or interested in writing their own driver for MIP.
+This subsection is only for those with enough curiosity or interested in writing their own driver for Mongoose.
 Feel free to skip ahead if this does not apply to you.
+For more information on how to develop your own driver, follow the CMSIS-Driver tutorial

 provides pointers to driver functionality.
 An init